I Will Grow Out of Love

-I got up, ignoring a waking Ollie.
-He grumbled as he slowly woke up and it dawned on him.
+I got up, ignoring a waking Oliver.
+He grumbled as he slowly woke up, and it dawned on him.
 "Oh, shit!" he muttered.

 "Yeah," I intoned.
 I hopped off my bed and went into my closet and dressed in jeans and a warm turtleneck.
 I came back out to find that he had dressed just as quickly.

 I bit my bottom lip.
 "You cannot fit through my windows," I stated.
-He was too burly for that, but it is not like I would want him not to have those big, strong arms.
+He was too burly for that, but it is not as if I would want him not to have those big, strong arms.
 But they were not helping right now!

 "Closet!"
-I chose last-second.
-I grabbed him by his jeans' belt-loop and tossed (you know what I mean, despite not really being able to "toss" a Quidditch player as big as Ollie) him into my walk-in wardrobe.
+I chose at the last second.
+I grabbed him by his jeans' belt-loop and tossed (you know what I mean, despite not really being able to "toss" a Quidditch player as big as Oliver) him into my walk-in wardrobe.
 I knew he would keep quiet until I could send my nieces and nephew away.

-I walked to the front of the flat and let the children in.
+I walked to the front of the flat and let the children inside.
 Victoire beamed up at me.
 "I just had my first successful Side-Along Apparation!" she announced.

 Dominique looked sick.
 "Successful for whom?" she asked bitterly.